We are local missionaries.

 International Welcome Team

-Be a part of welcoming newly arriving refugees, immigrants, and international students to the Pitt County area.
+Be a part of welcoming newly arriving refugees to the Pitt County area.
 The mission field is coming right to our own backyard, and we want to share the love of Jesus with as many as possible.
 Opportunities to get involved include helping to set up an apartment, gathering donations, providing transportation, tutoring in English, building job skills, community orientation, and more.

 Chestnut St, Greenville